The Best Japanese Meat Cleavers Explained

 2. Global Meat Cleaver – G12 (Model 812445)

-Like all Global-brand knives, their G12 Meat Cleaver is made in Japan.
+Like all Global-brand knives, their G12 traditional Japanese cleaver is actually made in Japan.
 It’s a true butcher’s knife and is made to cut through all kinds of meat and proteins and even bones.
 The G12 is made entirely of Cromova 18 stainless steel and has great balance, weight, and quality.
 It’s widely loved by its users and gets great reviews on Amazon.

 Smaller than most cleavers, the Global meat cleaver has dimensions of roughly 3.5″ x 6.5″.
 While most Global knives are very thin-bladed and lightweight, this cleaver is more substantial and heavy-duty as you might expect.